-While entering that dome-shaped building, people may feel that space isn’t that wide.
-What else can be done – as initially this place isn’t designed for tourist.
-Many photos of galaxies are displayed, hung on the wall.
+While entering that dome-shaped building, people may feel that the space isn’t that wide.
+What else can be done – as initially this place isn’t designed for tourists.
+Many photos of galaxies are displayed and hung on the wall.

-Following the frames, visitors will then led to the building center.
+Following the frames, visitors will then be led to the building center.
 This is where the giant, double-refractor Zeiss telescope is located.
-It is heartwarming to know that this huge telescope was given by the Dutch scientist.
+It is heartwarming to know that this huge telescope was given by a Dutch scientist.

 Back then, the grantee was the Dutch-Indies Astronomy Association.
-That event took place at around 1928, it means the age of the telescope has almost reached 100 years old.
+That event took place around 1928, which means the age of the telescope has almost reached 100 years old.
 To date, it still works properly.
 Of course, this is a result of proper and routine maintenance.

 With a magnifying capacity of 1.100x.
 This allows the user to land a sight as far as Mars and Jupiter.
-Not only planets, but this telescope is also the equipment to learn of the double star.
+Not only planets, this telescope is also the equipment to learn about the double star.
 The guide will show the audience how to operate the telescope.

 But unfortunately, visitors are not allowed to try this telescope.
-One can try using other telescopes if coming for the night visit.
-Such as Bamberg and portable telescope located in other buildings.
+One can try using other telescopes if coming for a night visit.
+Such as Bamberg and portable telescopes located in other buildings.

 The telescope isn’t the only interesting part of this building.
 What’s the point of a historic telescope if the dome cannot be opened?
 This only dome, which becomes the landmark of Bandung is gigantic as well.